Aix Semester Internships

 For more information about summer internship programs, please click here.

-Students must provide a C.V. and placement request before the start of the semester.
+Students must provide a CV or resume, in French, and complete an internship questionnaire before the application deadline.
 Materials are to be emailed to firstname.lastname@example.org.

-Due Dates Fall Semester Before May 31 Spring Semester Before November 30
+Due Dates Fall Semester May 1 Spring Semester October 1

 Students arrive in France and finalize preparations with Prof. Schaaf for their interview with their internship host.